d3netxer/teachosm-serverless-lambda/README.md

 -a POST request is sent for the content:
-  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket -when file saved in S3 bucket, this will kick off the libre-office document conversion using the aws-node-upload-to-s3-and-postprocess lambda function
+  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket by returning back a signedURL.
+  -form will then upload content.
+When the content is uploaded, the promise in the form will be a success, then the form will invoke the libre-office document conversion?

 -a POST request is sent for the project pic:
-  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket
+  -before the POST request the form appends filename with datetime -serverlessS3Upload will save file in S3 bucket by returning back a signedURL, then form will upload pic.

 -a POST request is sent with the metadata, fields will include the project pic filename with datetime appended and the project_file file name with the datetime appended.
 The TeachOSM Lambda function will convert the data into yaml and then saved in a S3 bucket.
 Another Lambda function will then make a github pull request with the metadata form (markdown with yaml front-matter).